digiblurDIY/Website/docs/devices/switches/cloudfree-swm1_milfra-mfa05_single_pole.md

 Copy this name and we'll use it later

-Adjusting from the tasmota console using the publish2 command which is the retain publish command to push a change to the MQTT broker
+Adjusting from the TASMOTA console using the 'publish2' command which is the retain publish command to push a retained message to the MQTT broker

 `var1` for `light timer` duration: